Brij Bhushan Sharan Singh: Controversies

-According to police records, 38 criminal cases were lodged against Brij Bhushan Singh between 1974 and 2007.
+According to police records, 38 criminal cases were lodged against Singh between 1974 and 2007.
 In particular, the FIRs were filed under the stringent Gangsters and Goonda Acts for various charges, including theft, dacoity, murder, criminal intimidation, attempt to murder and kidnapping, though he was acquitted in most of the cases according to his election affidavit.

 Legal issues

 Singh encountered as many as 38 cases against him under various charges including theft, criminal intimidation, murder, attempt to murder, rioting, and kidnapping.

 In 1992, he was involved in the Babri Masjid Demolition case and, along with 39 other people, was arrested by the Central Bureau of Investigation (CBI).
 He was the prime suspect but was acquitted by the Supreme Court of India in 2020.
 According to The Wire, he later said, "During the movement, I was the first person from the area to be arrested by Mulayam Singh.
 I was also the first person arrested by the CBI after the controversial structure was demolished."

 In 1993, under the Terrorist and Disruptive Activities (Prevention) Act, he was charged with helping associates of Dawood Ibrahim, who allegedly organised the J.J Hospital Shootout in Mumbai.
 He was acquitted after spending several months in jail.